Welcome to the Worldwide Greathead family my One-Name Study - Person Page 495

 Appears on charts:

-Lucia Frances Alice Darling was born about 1887 in London, England.1 She was the daughter of Charles John Darling and Mary Caroline Greathed.1 In the census of5 April 1891 in Whitfield House, Treville, Herefordshire, England, she was listed as the grandaughter of Alice Greathed.2 She married Kepple Pulteney, son of John Granville Beaumont Pulteney and Isabella Stephenson, on 8 December 1906 Lucia was addresses the honourable Lucia Darling.3 She died on 4 April 1962.3,4
+Lucia Frances Alice Darling was born on 4 June 1886 in St George Hanover Square, London, England.1,2,3 She was the daughter of Charles John Darling and Mary Caroline Greathed.1 In the census of 5 April 1891 in Whitfield House, Treville, Herefordshire, England, she was listed as the grandaughter of Alice Greathead.4 In the census of 31 March 1901 in Lady Cross Lodge, Lymington, Hampshire, England, she was listed as the daughter of Mary Caroline Darling.5 She married Kepple Pulteney, son of John Granville Beaumont Pulteney and Isabella Stephenson, on 8 December 1906 in New Forest, Hampshire, England, Lucia was addresses the honourable Lucia Darling.6,7 In the census of 2 April 1911 in St Austins, Boldre, Lymington, Hampshire, England, she was listed as the wife of Kepple Pulteney.8 Her husband Kepple died on 8 December 1944 in New Forest, Hampshire, England, aged 75.6,9 Lucia died on 4 April 1962 in New Forest, Hampshire, England, aged 75.10,11,12

 Sources of Information